hirayoki22/Dynamic-Table/README.md

-## Overview:
+## Overview
-I made this app as part of little challenge, but then went a bit overboard about it and ended up making it more intricate and complete than it was originally intended.
+This app is a fully dynamic table, that provides the ability to add/modify columns and rows, edit cell values, have typed columns, and several others, and was built using vanilla JS and CSS, no libraries allowed.

-The challenge consisted of creating a table that was fully dynamic, with the option to add/modify columns and rows, edit cell values, have typed columns, and several others.
-Al this would have to be achieved using vanilla JS and CSS, no libraries allowed, and a modern approach using ES6 syntax.
+When launching the app for the first time, a popup confirmation will appear asking whether to load a blank sheet, which starts off with a single column that has a single row, or to load some mockup fake data.
+This popup will not showup again unless the object dynamic-table entry is removed from Local Storage.

 The table uses a very simple data structure: